manuelhuber/manuel-huber.de/_posts/2017-09-28-state-of-the-game-part-ii.md

   - DKP
   - Unity
 ---
-Almost forgot to write this today&#8230;
+Almost forgot to write this today...

 ### Health & Attacks

 My health system is pretty straight forward.
 I have a generic _Damagable_ class that adds hitpoints, a healthbar UI above the game object and exposes a public function _ModifyHitpoints_.
 Negative numbers deal damage, positive numbers heal.
-Everything that deals damage (spells, projectiles, melee attacks &#8230;) simply call that function with the amount of damage they deal.
+Everything that deals damage (spells, projectiles, melee attacks ...) simply call that function with the amount of damage they deal.
 This way the attacker is in charge of the amount of damage and the _Damagable_ can still modify that before any hitpoints actually get changed.
 For this the _Damagable_ also exposes a function
 ```csharp
 public void AddDamageInterceptorWithDuration(DamageInterceptor interceptor,
                                              float duration) {